codelikeagirlau/intro-to-html-css-js/exercise2.md

 ### Steps

-Don't forget:
-> Open VS Code
-> File > Open - navigate to where you have the HTML5 Boilerplate files and select the root directory
-> With your finder, navigate to `index.html`.
-Right click and open with Chrome.
-_(This lets you see the file rendered locally)_

 1. First, let's add a `<main>` tag around all the content so we can give it some layout. https://www.w3schools.com/tags/tag_main.asp
 2. Now let's add some CSS.
 Open the file called `main.css` which is inside the `/css` folder.